daniellmb/learn-online/README.md

 # Learn Online

-I've had quite a few people ask me for advice on learning Computer Science or how to improve thier current skill-set.
+I've had quite a few people ask me for advice on learning Computer Science, or how to improve their current skill-set.
 So I put together this collection of high-quality resources for learning online.
 Now I can just send them a [link](https://github.com/daniellmb/learn-online).
 Does this list miss something awesome?
 Send a pull request to improve it!
 The links are alphabetized with preference given to HTTPS.

 ## Course Providers